lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

 - ### Input / Output Model

-    - The model of I/O supported by standard library is very simple.
+    - The model of I/O supported by the standard library is very simple.
 Text input or output, regardless of where it originates or where it goes, is handled as streams of characters.

     - A *text stream* is a sequence of characters divided into lines.
 Each line consists of zero or more characters, followed by a newline (`\n`) character.

-    - The simplest input and output functions provided by the standard library are `getchar` and `putchar` respectively.
+    - The simplest input and output functions provided by the standard library are `getchar` and `putchar`, respectively.

-        - `getchar` reads the *next input character* from the input text stream and return that as its value.
+        - `getchar` reads the *next input character* from the input text stream and returns that as its value.

         ```c
         c = getchar();